ChrisBuescher is one of the talented young racing drivers who have the ambition to conquer the world of the NASCAR.

 Beginning of the career

-He was born on October 29, 1992, in the small town of Prosper, Texas.
+Christopher William Buscher was born in October 1992, in the small town of Prosper, Texas.
 When he was six years of age, Chris started racing motorcycles until the age of nine.
 After that, Buescher spent three years racing around the Texas in Bandolero Series before winning the Nationals in 2004.

 It was clear that the kid has potential and in 2005 Buescher traveled to Charlotte for the Summer Shootout.
 He spent that summer racing around the east coast racing in the Legends Car Series.
 That journey was very successful as Chris triumphed at 22 tracks but he still had to wait for his chance to break to the higher level.

 In 2009 Buescher signed with Roush Fenway Racing as a development driver and made a part-time debut in the ARCA Series driving for Roulo Bros Racing team.
 The results were pretty good as Chris became the youngest pole winner in the history of the series.
 He started in only seven races but scored five finishes in top 5.